mashery/portal-themes/src/docs/markdown-support.md

 2. Item 2
 3. Item 3

-It’s important to note that the actual numbers you use to mark the list have no effect on the HTML output Blackbeard markdown produces.
+It’s important to note that the actual numbers you use to mark the list have no effect on the HTML output Mashery Portal markdown produces.
 So you can use the same number in all items if you wish to.

 ```md
 0. Item 1